 By embracing the 18:9 aspect ratio, the 7 Plus delivers that modern display, although the design isn't as tight and aggressive as it could be, being a little taller and bezel-laden than it could be.
 That the additional space hasn't been used to boost something else, like the poor speakers, seems like an oversight.

-Otherwise there's a lot to like: there's plenty of power for the price, while battery life endurance is respectable and fast-charging certainly useful.
-The pure Android One software is great to use (aside from that small Wi-Fi issue - which ought to be an incoming software fix).
+Otherwise there's a lot to like: there's plenty of power for the price, while battery endurance is respectable and fast-charging certainly useful.
+The pure Android One software is great to use (aside from that small Wi-Fi issue - which which we think has been fixed).

 That's all matched with a great dual cameras combination.
 This is one of the most affordable 2x zoom smartphones on the market and, generally speaking, it delivers a solid experience, providing more than cheaper dual-lens systems that only offer bokeh modes.